casdoor/casdoor-website/docs/provider/overview.md

   Currently, the supported payment providers include Alipay, WeChat Pay, PayPal and GC.
 - **Captcha Provider**

   Casdoor supports configurable captcha in user flows.
-Currently, the supported captcha providers include Default Captcha, reCAPTCHA, hCaptcha and Aliyun Captcha.
+Currently, the supported captcha providers include Default Captcha, reCAPTCHA, hCaptcha, Aliyun Captcha and Cloudflare Turnstile.

 ## How to config and use